What Paperwork Do You Need for Car Finance?

 The proof of address will only be valid if it has been issued within the last three months.
 Documents older than three months might cause your application to be rejected by the lender, so be sure to check the dates on the utility bills.

 Even if you’ve already provided your employment details, you will still need to provide proof of income/earnings.
 For example, if you have a business or have an accountant that handles your bookkeeping, you can ask them to call the car finance company and ask about the requirements of your finance application.

 If you handle your own financial records, prepare your bank statements and your SA 302 for tax return information.
 It’s important that your income documents can state that you have enough funds to pay back the loan.

 Check Your Credit Score First

-If you see that you have a low credit score, you may want to delay your finance application so you can work on improving your score first.
-The truth is that it won’t be an overnight process but it’s worth working on your credit score to give yourself the best chances of getting approved.
+If you see that you have a low credit score, you may want to delay your finance application so you can work on improving your score for now.
+The truth is that it won’t be an overnight process, but it’s worth working on your credit score to give yourself the best chance of getting approved.
 Also, with a high credit rating, you might even get better deals and lower interest rates.

 Some of the things you can do to improve your score are to pay your bills on time, pay off existing loans, make sure you are on the electoral roll, check that your details in the credit report are correct, check the transactions to see if there were any mistakes and then report them to the credit reference agency.

-With your credit report, you want to be able to show the lender that you can be trusted and you’re responsible when it comes to paying off your debts.
+With your credit report, you want to be able to show the lender that you can be trusted, and that you’re responsible when it comes to paying off your debts.
 That’s why it’s crucial to take the time to review your credit report and score before applying for any loans.
-Rejected applications where a hard credit check are performed will serve to worsen your score.
+Rejected applications where a hard credit check is performed will serve to worsen your score.